Sukanya807/Maven_Fuzzy_Factory_MYSQL/README.md

 - All traffict was directed to home until 2012-06-17, and starting on 2012-08-05, all traffic was directed to lander-1.
 There has been improvement as the bounce rate decreased from more than 60% to about 50%.

-### 💡Business Concept : Analyzing and Testing Conversion Funnels
+### 💡 Business Concept : Analyzing and Testing Conversion Funnels

 Conversion funnel analysis is about **understanding and optimizing each step of your user’s experience on their journey toward purchasing your products.**

-### 💡Common Use Cases: Analyzing and Testing Conversion Funnels
+### 💡 Common Use Cases: Analyzing and Testing Conversion Funnels

 - Identifying the most common paths customers take before purchasing your products
 - Identifying how many of your users continue on to each next step in your conversion flow, and how many users abandon at each step
 - Optimizing critical pain points where users are abandoning, so that you can convert more users and sell more products

 ### 6.  📌  BUILDING CONVERSION FUNNELS

 #### Steps :